bradbergeron-us/Restoration_Software/Job_object.md

-# First Feature Job
+# Job
-Job Log Spreadsheet will be distributed into a MVC
+* Job Log Spreadsheet will be distributed into a MVC

-## Job_ View Features
+## View Features
-Display Form for "call_taker"
+* Display Form for call_taker
+* define information to be input into form

 # Index
-Display
+* Display list of jobs

 ## Controller Features
+* Make sure form input is valide

 ## Model Features
-Ticket Created
+* Ticket Created